chadcurtis/notes/tech.md

 the group.

-After the reading and the meeting requirements are fulfilled, the current members have a short meeting using consensus to decide if the member should be let in.
-During the meeting before consensus is used to decide if the person should become a member of the group, the decision should be anounced so that if anyone has an objection, it can be raised before the next meeting.
+After the eligibility requirements are fulfilled, current DxE Tech members hold a brief meeting using consensus to decide if a candidate should be granted membership.
+During the meeting prior to this, the intention should be announced, allowing for any objections to be raised.

 ###Leaving

-A member missing six consecutive meetings or violating any of our values is grounds for being removed from the DxE Tech Working Group.
-Any member that is removed from or leaves the DxE Tech Working Group must go through the full process for joining again.
+If a member misses six consecutive meetings or violates DxE Tech's values, it is grounds for that person's membership to be revoked.
+Returning individuals must follow the standard procedure if they wish to become members again.

 ##Decision Making Procedure

 DxE Tech uses consensus with explicit voting to make all decisions.
-A consensus is loosely defined as when every member consents to the decision being made.
+Consensus occurs when all members consent to enacting a proposed decision.
 Read more about the process of consensus [here](https://github.com/directactioneverywhere/notes/blob/master/consensus.md).

 To make sure that everyone has the opportunity to work on the group’s projects, the group can use consensus to appoint an individual or a subcommittee to be